Vaginal yeast infection: Epidemiology

 The number of cases of vaginal yeast infection is not entirely clear because it is not a reportable disease and it is commonly diagnosed clinically without laboratory confirmation.

 Candidiasis is one of the three most common vaginal infections along with bacterial vaginosis and trichomonas.
 About 75% of women have at least one infection in their lifetime, 40%–45% will have two or more episodes, and approximately 20% of women get an infection yearly.

 Research

 Vaccines that target C. albicans are under active development.
 Phase 2 results published in June 2018 showed a safe and high immunogenicity of the NDV-3A vaccine candidate.

+Pathogenisis in Vulvodynia

+There is a causal link between severe and or recurrent vulvovaginal candidiasis and vulvodynia – a chronic pain condition.
+The UK Vulval Pain Society highlights: "Some women have a sudden onset of symptoms following a specific event: a commonly recognised event is a severe attack of thrush followed by anti-thrush treatment.
+Once the attack of thrush settles following treatment, soreness and burning may persist as vestibulodynia".
+Research on mouse models has found that giving females repeated Candida infections leads to chronic pain in their vulva.

+Insults to the highly innervated vulval vestibule lead to hyperalgesia in a process thought to be similar to post-herpetic neuralgia.
+In some patients, a process of neuroproliferation occurs in which the vestibule grows 10x as many nerves as healthy controls.